hbhavsar1002/Travel-Buddy/README.md

 # Travel Buddy
-This project utilizes Google API and Rapid APIs to retrieve data of restaurant, hotels, attractions and public restrooms data and display it on Google Maps.
+This project utilizes Google API and Rapid APIs to retrieve restaurant, hotels, attractions and public restrooms data and display it on Google Maps.

 ## Getting Started with Create React App